Search

 The CVE (Common Vulnerability Enumeration) database, exploit DB, independent security researchers, research that the vendor has performed themselves, and information released by the frameworks or third-party component creators.

+This results in very fast reporting, and generally fairly accurate results when compared to SAST or DAST.
 SCA is generally considered a very valuable tool for finding vulnerabilities in code and protecting your software supply chain.

 Quality of Results

-Automated tools are far from perfect; they will not only miss things, they will report issues that don’t exist.
+Automated tools are far from perfect; they will not only miss things, but they will also report issues that don’t exist.
+Using multiple tools, having a skilled professional tune your tools and remove false positives, compiling your results from all tools,

+And then evaluating application risk based on your business is necessary in order to gauge your software threat landscape.
 It is advantageous to combine all tool results after validation, as well as any manual testing results, in order to direct your defense efforts effectively.

 Comprehensive Security

-As previously stated, just one of these tools alone are not enough to find everything wrong with your application, or often even to make it “safe enough” for the Internet.
+As previously stated, just one of these tools alone is not enough to find everything wrong with your application or often even to make it “safe enough” for the Internet.
+Being able to protect your software supply chain and find vulnerabilities in both written and running code are fundamental for a complete application security program.

 Table of Contents